gsn9/weather-api-assignment/README.md

    ```bash
    bash build_zip.sh
    ```
-2. Deploy the Lambda function and RDS database manually or using Terraform.
+2. Deploy the Lambda function and RDS database manually or using Terraform:
+   - Deploy the Lambda function with the `lambda_function.zip` package.
+   - Configure RDS with a PostgreSQL engine.
+   - Set environment variables in the Lambda function for database connection and secrets.
+   - Ensure the Lambda execution role has the necessary permissions to connect to RDS.

 ---